lgp171188/launchpad/lib/lp/registry/doc/person-merge.rst

 merged persons from lists etc.

     >>> results = store.execute(
     ...
-"SELECT merged FROM Person WHERE name='marilize-merged'")
+"SELECT merged FROM Person WHERE name='marilize-merged'" ... )
     >>> results.get_one()[0]
     12

     >>> results = store.execute(
     ...
-"SELECT merged FROM Person WHERE name='name12'")
+"SELECT merged FROM Person WHERE name='name12'" ... )
     >>> results.get_one()[0] is None
     True